tahazayed/BotConnectorSkypeForBusiness/README.md

 ## Overview ##

-using Lync SDK and botconnector SDK I built Skype for business channel for BotConnector
+Using Lync SDK and botconnector SDK I built Skype for business channel for BotConnector

 ## steps: ##
  - Create your own Bot connector Web API